 To get started with Carrot you can decide on which style of site you want to launch.
 These site styles target different types of leads (cash buyer, motivated seller, tenants, etc).
 See below.

-This is a huge advantage because already there is built in strategy when you launch your website.
+This is a huge advantage because you already have a built-in strategy when launching your website.